DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 The entire text overlay can only be placed in one corner, unlike DataGraphs.

 [Frustum of Camera3D does not take into account the window size from ProjectSettings](https://github.com/godotengine/godot/issues/70362).

+**The version for Godot 4.0 requires explicitly specifying the exact data types, otherwise errors may occur.**

 **The C# binding is not ready yet.**